-Tseui was the last empress of China (1835-1908).
-Tseui consists of the elegant combination of three forms and colors.
+Tseui, named for the last empress of China (1835-1908), consists of an elegant combination of three forms and colors.
 Their geometries and equilibrium evoke the architectural and graphic signature of the iconic Italian artist and the Memphis movement he initiated.

 Sèvres Porcelain insufflated with Color Pigments and Glazed